zhiif/Caesar-cipher-tools/README.md

 - [Kontak](#kontak)

 ### Description
-This program encrypts and decrypts plain text into Caesar cipher.
+This program encodes and decodes the Caesar cipher.

 ### Requirements
 This tool runs on Python 3.
 Install it if you don't have it.